-An initial public offering, or IPO, is when a company’s shares start trading on a stock exchange and when average people can start investing in the company.
+An IPO, or initial public offering, is when a company’s shares start trading on a stock exchange and when average people can start investing in the company.
 It’s also called “going public.”

 How it works